-Correspondence of Thomas Perronet Thompson (1783-1869) & Members of his Family, & Related Material
+Correspondence of Thomas Perronet Thompson (1783-1869) and his Family, & Related Material

-The letters in this collection are divided into three sections.
-First, listed in chronological order, are Thomas Perronet Thompson's own letters.
-They are followed by those of his family, in alphabetical order of the writers.
-The third section consists of letters written by other people, either to members of the Thompson family or to third parties on matters connected with the Thompsons.
-This section includes letters by distant relations of the Thompson family who do not bear that surname.
-Finally, there are sections listing other manuscript material, and printed material.
+The letters in this collection are divided into five series.
+MS 277/1 contains Thomas Perronet Thompson's own letters listed in chronological order.
+MS 277/2 comprises the letters of his family in alphabetical order of the writers.
+MS 277/3 consists of letters written by other people, either to members of the Thompson family or third parties on matters connected with the Thompsons.
+This series includes letters by distant relations of the Thompson family who do not bear that surname.
+MS 277/4-5 contains other manuscript material and some printed material.

 The John Rylands Library, Manchester, possesses a collection of Thomas Perronet Thompson's letters to H.B.
 Peacock (Rylands English MS.1180).
 The bulk of his papers are in the library of the University of Hull.
 A copy of the schedule of the Hull collection may be consulted in the Brotherton Library, on request.

 The collection forms Leeds University MS.277.
 It was used by L.G.
 Johnson, senior lecturer in economics in the University, for his biography, "General T. Perronet Thompson", London, 1957, and was presented to the Brotherton Library by his widow in 1970.

 General Thomas Perronet Thompson (1783-1869) was well-known in his day as a politician and reformer.
 His father was Thomas Thompson, a merchant and banker, of Hull.
 Through his mother, Philothea Perronet Briggs, he was related to Vincent Perronet, a Methodist and close friend of John Wesley.